Champion Lincoln ram: Garvald, Byaduk, Vic

-“We got rain early, we have had good feed, all the way through, although there has been no run off, for the dams,” Ms Christie said.
+“We got rain early and we have had good feed all the way through, although there has been no run off, as such, for the dams,” Ms Christie said.

-The younger animals were in full wool, which Ms Christie said may have caught the eye of judge, David Jackson.
+The younger animals were in full wool, which Ms Christie said may have impressed the judge, David Jackson.

-“It was bright, it was very broad lock, it was very lustrous, he was very impressed by it.”
+“It was bright, it was very broad lock, it was very lustrous, he was very impressed by it,” she said.

 Mr Jackson agreed that while all the exhibits were good, it was the quality of the wool on the Garvald sheep, which stood out.

-“All the sheep were good, in terms of their confirmation and structure, but the Garvald sheep had outstanding Lincoln wool on them,” Mr Jackson said.
+“All the sheep were good, in terms of their confirmation and structure, but the Garvald sheep had outstanding Lincoln wool,” Mr Jackson said.